zX3no/ncmpcpp-windows/README.md

 7. Then type: `ncmpcpp`
 8. Press `u` to update the music directory

-ncmpcpp should be working now; however it's quite ugly in it's default configuration.
-You can grab mine [here.](config)
+Ncmpcpp should be working now; however it's quite ugly in it's default configuration.
+You can grab mine [here](config).

 [If you want to learn the default shortcuts.](https://pkgbuild.com/~jelle/ncmpcpp/)